 Documents required for application for ascertainment of work-related injury:

 (1) Completed Application Form for Ascertainment of Work-Related Injury;

 (2) Documents proving the existence of labour relations (including de facto labour relations) with the employer; and

 (3) The Certificate of Medical Diagnosis or the Certificate of Diagnosis of Occupational Disease (or the Assessment Report on the Diagnosis of the Occupational Disease).

 The Application Form for Ascertainment of Work-Related Injury shall give the time, place and reason of the accident as well as basic information such as the extent of the work-related injury.

 (e) Maternity insurance: Premiums are based on a certain percentage of an enterprise’s total payroll.
 Maternity allowance is calculated and issued based on the current average monthly payment of wages at the employer.

 The Social Insurance Law also stipulates that:

 Where an employee with work-related injury becomes eligible for old-age insurance benefits, the disability insurance benefits shall be replaced by old-age insurance benefits.
 Where the old-age benefits are less than the disability benefits, the difference shall be compensated by work-related injury insurance funds.
-Where a work-related injury or occupational disease results in death, a lump sum compensation shall be paid at 20 times the average per capita disposable income of urban residents in the whole country in the previous year in addition to a funeral subsidy equivalent to six months of the average local monthly wage of employees in the previous year.
+Where a work-related injury results in death, a lump sum compensation shall be paid at 20 times the average per capita disposable income of urban residents in the whole country in the previous year in addition to a funeral subsidy equivalent to six months of the average local monthly wage of employees in the previous year.
 The standards for bereavement payments for family members are: 40% per month for the spouse and 30% per person per month for other family members, with an additional 10% on the basis of the afore-mentioned standards per person per month in the case of an elderly living alone or an orphan.